 Misinformation is more dangerous than being not informed.
+When it comes to food choices, in fact, it's not easy to know exactly what should be eaten and what not — so we put our trust in conventional wisdom, common sense there are often lies, myths, and misconceptions.
 Here are some of the most unfortunate and biggest misconceptions associated with mainstream nutrition.

 According to recent research, dietary cholesterol not necessarily raise the cholesterol level in the blood.
 This means, eggs are a healthy food despite being a high-fat food product and can help to raise ‘good’ cholesterol in our body.